 "By like two years!
 That's hardly a freakin difference."
 Richie retorted back.
 His mouth once again getting the better of him.

 Hearing him use a swear word made Gwen stop her current movements.
 Now the word he used wasn't a vulgar one.
 If anything it was one of the most settled swear words Richie tended to use.
 But nonetheless it was a word that caught her sudden attention.
 She'd come to realize by now that her younger brother's foul language and loud mouth were basically the main reasons why he would get into so much trouble.
 At home Richie would get reprimanded by their parents, but it was at school where his foul mouth was not appreciated.
-Not by the teachers, or by some of the other students.
+Not by the teachers or by some of the other students.

 Now Gwen couldn't harshly judge his tendencies to be way too talkative with people.
 If anything she related to him in that category.
 Like Francine had told her, she was just like him.
-Sometimes Gwen to would blurt out things without fully thinking them through.
+Sometimes Gwen too would blurt out things without fully thinking them through.
 And the things that she would end up saying hurt other people's feelings.
 It was never intentional though.
 But it tended to happen.
-Unlike her younger brother, she was better at keeping her brassy candid comments at bay―even with her ADHD.
+Unlike her younger brother, Gwen was better at keeping her brassy candid comments at bay―even with her ADHD.

 But her excitement and nervousness for tonight made Gwen give him another nonchalant response.
 And after a few seconds of looking at her brother, the sudden attention he had gotten from her ended.

-"Well, then watch them by yourself."
+"Well, watch them by yourself."

-Gwen said to him, before she once again returned to the task of looking for the perfect outfit.
+Gwen said to him before she once again returned to the task of looking for the perfect outfit.

 Richie's demeanor faltered a bit.
 Yes, it was true he wanted to watch the horror movies they had rented.
 But he didn't want to watch them by himself.
 Everyone knows it was always better (and more fun) to have another person with you when watching scary movies.
 It also made you less frighten.
 But he didn't want his older sister to think he was a wuss who needed her in order to lessen his uneasiness.
 He had to be better than that.
 Braver too.
 Or at least appear to be.
 For right now anyways.
-He guessed that's why he gave her a nonchalant response, in no way hinting of the nerves he felt when thinking about watching those scary movies by himself.
+He guessed that's why he gave her an nonchalant response, in no way hinting of the nerves he felt when thinking about watching those scary movies by himself.

 "Where's the fun in that?"

 After he said this, Richie was almost expecting her to call him out on his shitty lying, but that didn't happen.
 Gwen remained quiet and still kept her attention towards her clothing in her closet.
 Although he was glad that she was oblivious to his cover up, he still was annoyed and hurt that she hadn't even bothered to spare him a glance or utter a single word to him.
-If one were to have traveled two years back, they would see how well they got along with each other.
-Not that they didn't now, but when comparing the present scene with the past one, the differences of how they interacted can be clearly seen.
+If one were to have traveled two years back they would see how well they got along with each other.
+Not that they didn't now, but when comparing the present scene with the past one the differences of how they interacted can be clearly seen.
 He let out a huff before he started fixing up his voice.
 "Gwen, Gwen, Gwen..."
 He kept repeating her name over and over again in one of the many voice impressions he did.
 Specifically using the one voice that most annoyed her.
 It was one that sounded like Daffy Duck.
 Or at least to him it sounded like Daffy Duck, to the Tozier girl it sounded like someone who had an annoying lisp.

 Gwen rolled her eyes as she still faced her closet.
 She wasn't going to let that damn poor excuse of a Daffy Duck voice impression of his get to her.
 Even if it did annoy her immensely.
 He'll stop soon.
 Gwen thought to herself.
-However her thought proved to be wrong because he kept repeating her name...over and over again.
+However, her thought proved to be wrong because he kept repeating her name...over and over again.